-We will not normally investigate anonymous complaints.
+We will not normally investigate anonymous complaints, since by the nature of anonymity, they can be incredibly difficult, if not impossible, to address.
 However, the headteacher or Chair of Governors, if appropriate, will determine whether the complaint warrants an investigation.